-No less colourful are its steep streets and steps lined by wisteria-draped hotels, elegant restaurants and world-class retailers.
+No less colorful are its steep streets and steps lined by wisteria-draped hotels, elegant restaurants and world-class retailers.
 Such ingredients never fail to attract a glamorous and affluent crowd to this Italian charming village.

 There are some who have it sussed, however.
-The Italian elite vacate in their private villas here during the summer, delighting in the clear turquoise waters, natural rocky grottos, hidden coves and rustic fishing villages.
+The Italian elite vacates in their private villas here during the summer, delighting in the clear turquoise waters, natural rocky grottos, hidden coves and rustic fishing villages.

-Crescent-shaped beach Chiaia di Luna was once the island’s star attraction but it’s now off limits to sunbathers due to crumbling cliffs.
+Crescent-shaped beach Chiaia di Luna was once the island’s star attraction but it’s now off-limits to sunbathers due to crumbling cliffs.
 But, it can be enjoyed from the water and, with other beaches reachable only by boat, this is ideal cruising territory for those after seclusion and privacy.

 Travellers can take the two-hour hike up to the top, which is best timed to reach the summit at sunset.
 And, charterers who prefer to take in the drama from the comfort of their yacht will be able to see impressive lava displays emitted from the volcano against a black night sky.

 Life in Stromboli’s two villages goes on as normal, although both are located in the northeast corner as, away from here, most of the island has been scarred and blackened by volcanic activity.
 There are great beaches here too, with little coves of black sand tucked into lava crags along the coast at Piscità.